Paul Scherrer Institut Proton Irradiation Facility (PIF) at Laboratory For Astrophysics

 10 nA for energies below 100 MeV.
 As PROSCAN accelerator serves also two GANTRY stations

-during weekends and nighshifts.
+during weekends and short night-shifts.

 The PIF experimental set-up consists of the local PIF energy degrader, beam collimating

-and monitoring devices (Photo 1).
+and monitoring devices (Photo 2).

-Movable XY table with the sample holder (see Photo 2) enables easy mounting of the
+Movable XY table with the sample holder (see Photo 3) enables easy mounting of the

 user's device under test (DUT) on the beam.

-its position (see Photo 3).
+its position (see Photo 4).

-maximum current is limited to about 1 nA due to air activation in the experimental area.
+maximum current is limited to about 2 nA due to air activation in the experimental area.

-The irradiation is controlled through a set of scalers and a PC-based data acquisition system.
+Beam flux values are monitored through a set of counters and a PC-based data acquisition system.

 The system monitors proton flux and dose rate, calculates the total deposited dose and